BryceVandegrift/website/content/hardware.md

 I prefer to use this laptop over the Ideapad.
 First things first, Thinkpads are built like tanks.
 I could drop this laptop from a rooftop and it will probably still work afterwords.
-Although this laptop isn't that fast, as you can tell, I don't really need a fast computer for my work.
+Although this laptop isn't that fast, since it's almost 10 years old, I don't really need a fast computer for my work.
 All of my computing can easily be done on a 10 year old computer.
 I also replaced the stock BIOS on this laptop with [Coreboot](https://coreboot.org/).